-In the second of our 2 part series Brett address’ the specifics of the TBF stroke and the principles behind developing a stroke for the Individual.
-(Part 1 can be found here.)
+In Part 2 of our 2 part series Brett address’ the specifics of the TBF stroke and the principles behind developing a stroke for the Individual.
+Part 1 which details why TBF was developed, and the goals can be found here.

 We do not focus on trying to ‘feel’ the water, Sorry folks, but finding a feel for the water is not going to happen…., in 30 years of coaching I have yet to see one triathlete who can feel the water.
 Of the 24 Olympic Swimmers I have trained, 4 were able to ‘feel’ the water.
 Very, very few of the top swimmers in the world will ever feel the water.